 The proponent requests that the Company implement a requirement that executives hold a percentage of their equity compensation until reaching normal retirement age, which is currently 65 under the Company's qualified retirement plan.
 The proponent provides no exception for an executive that leaves the Company without cause well before retirement.
 We believe such a holding requirement would significantly hinder the Company's ability to attract and retain executive talent.
 Tracking and monitoring compliance with this requirement would be an administrative burden to the Company, especially in the case of an executive that leaves the Company many years before retirement age.
-Further, this requirement could unfairly result in an executive's ultimate equity award being dramatically affected by matters completely unrelated to the Company's performance or the executive's actions during the period of the executive's employment with the Company.
+Further, this requirement could unfairly result in an executive's ultimate equity award being dramatically affected by matters completely unrelated to the Company.
 In light of these significant disadvantages, the proponent does not offer any explanation as to why stock retention after termination of an executive's employment contributes to the long-term value of the Company.